simopt-admin/simopt/simopt/docs/MM1queue test.rst

 * avg_waiting_time: The average of waiting time calculated using data stored in customers' matrix

-* frac_cust_wait: The fraction of customers waiting
+* frac_cust_wait: The fraction of customers who are waiting

 References: